ThomasLalo/conda-template/README.md

-# condas-template
+# conda-template
-reusable template for a default condas environment
+reusable template for a default conda environment